JonathonEngland25/d2pt-meta-hero-grid-updater/memory-bank/implementation-plan.md

 ---

-## 11. Backup Existing Grid with Warning Logic
+## 10. Backup Existing Grid with Warning Logic

 **Step:**
 If `hero_grid_config.json` exists in the config folder, rename it to `hero_grid_config_backup.json`.
 On first app run, warn the user that the backup will be overwritten on each run.
-No notification is needed for backup overwrites during scheduled/silent runs.

 **Test:**
 Place a test file, run backup logic, and verify the backup file is created and original is removed.
 Confirm warning is shown only on first run.

 ---

-## 12. Replace Grid
+## 11. Replace Grid

 **Step:**
 Save the downloaded JSON as `hero_grid_config.json` in the config folder.